Question 1

 Question 4

-i.
+a.
 Make a copy of the figure below.
 Draw an arrow to show the direction of the resultant velocity of the aircraft.

-ii.
+b.
 Determine the magnitude of the resultant velocity of the aircraft.

 Medium